-Our junior school offers every child the opportunity to achieve.
+Our junior school offers every child the opportunity to achieve his or her potential.
 Our children, staff and parents work in partnership toward our aim of achieving together.
 The junior school at St Gerard’s is housed in a purpose-built block adjacent to the senior school.
-The close proximity allows the interchange of staff expertise, further benefiting the pupil’s education.
+The close proximity with the senior school allows the interchange of staff expertise, further benefiting pupils' education.

 Class teachers are responsible for the children’s welfare and delivery of the curriculum.
 Work is planned with close liaison, communication and support from the headteacher.

-The pupils are mainly taught by form teachers with some subject lessons taught by senior school teachers.
+The pupils are mainly taught by form teachers with some subject lessons taught by senior school specialists.

 We aim for us all to: